TLS inspection

 1. Download the certificate.

-In the Configure TLS Inspection Policy list, find the policy that you created and click Download Certificate in the Actions column.
-Download the certificate to your local computer and decompress the file to obtain the certificate file (with a .crt extension).
+In the Configure TLS Inspection Policy list, find the policy that you created and click Download Certificate in the Actions column on the right.
+The certificate is downloaded to your local machine.
+Unzip the package to obtain the certificate file (.crt).

-2. Log on to the selected source host.
+2. Log in to the source IP host.

-Log on to the host that you specified as the Source IP Address in the Inspection Scope.
-Then, upload the certificate to any directory on the host.
-For more information about how to upload a file to an ECS instance, see Methods for transferring files to an ECS instance.
+Log in to the host that you specified as the Source IP Address when you created the Inspection Scope.
+Upload the certificate to any directory on the host.
+Methods for transferring files.

 3. Install the certificate.